 Betsy has served as an in-school mentor for children in the Grand Rapids public schools in Michigan for 15 years.
-She said her experience while dealing with kids, teachers, and parents changed her life and her perspective about education forever.
 As a leader in a movement that empowers parents, Betsy worked hard to support the establishment of new education options for children and parents in the District of Columbia and 25 states.
 As the secretary of education, Betsy DeVos promised to work with the government to provide equal learning opportunities to all children.
 She firmly believes that income or zip codes should never be used to determine if a child gets an excellent education or not.
 She will advocate for taking back control of education to localities to give parents the power to choose the school systems that suits their children.
 Read more news on LATimes.com

 Betsy and her husband Dick through their philanthropic foundation have donated millions of dollars.
 They started the organization in 1989.
 From the tax reforms by the foundation, obtained by POLITICO after a request, it was discovered that the body had given out more than ten million dollars to some charity organizations in 2015.
 They had also pledged to add another 3.2 million dollars in grants in the future.
 Combined with her Christian beliefs, Betsy is a great philanthropist who has created a very significant impact on people’s lives.